Get the Right Care

 • Narrowing (stenosis) of the anal canal.

 The primary purpose of a fistulotomy is to remove all the pus and fluids inside the fistula and affected area.
-Removing infected material will help the fistula heal faster and close the abnormal tunnel.
+Removing infected material will help the fistula opening heal faster and close the abnormal tunnel.

 After the procedure